Emergency funds and support

 Crisis Support Scheme

-The Crisis Support Scheme is a payment to help you if you are in a crisis situation and there is a risk to your health and safety of that of a member of your household.
+The Crisis Support Scheme from Newcastle City Council is a payment to help you if you are in a crisis situation and there is a risk to your health and safety of that of a member of your household.
+The scheme is for people if you have no other source of funding or financial support.
+It is for:

 - fuel for heating and;

-- arranges emergency travel to cover short term periods
+- arranging emergency travel to cover short term periods

-More details and an application form from the Council.
+Read more about the Crisis Support Scheme and how to apply from Newcastle City Council.
 This scheme replaced the DWP Crisis Loan scheme

 Discretionary Housing Payments (DHP)